 Can a small wound really lead to amputation?

 Unfortunately, yes.
 Many amputations begin as a small, untreated wound that became infected and spread to deeper tissue or bone.
 The good news: this is largely preventable.
-Early diabetic sores treatment and good blood sugar control stop the chain long before surgery is ever needed.
+Early diabetic sores treatment and good blood sugar control stop the chain long before surgery is needed.

 Can diabetic foot ulcers actually heal?